 We are proud to offer the community a high standard of medical care.

-Our health care team includes Doctors, Nurses, Diabetes Nurse Educator, Psychologist, Dietitian, Audiologist and trained Medical Reception Staff.
+The health care team includes Doctors, Nurses, Psychologist and trained Medical Reception Staff.

 We undertake regular continuing health education.

 We are affiliated with the Eastern Victorian General Practice Training as a provider for General Practice training to provide formal Registrar mentoring for fully qualified doctors choosing to follow a career in General Practice.

 We are an accredited teaching practice for medical students with Melbourne, Monash and Deakin University.
 We are also accredited to teach Nursing students from ACU and La Trobe University.

 Procedures performed on-site